ibm-cloud-docs/Cloudant/api/capacity.md

 - View the current consumption of provisioned throughput capacity used.
 {: shortdesc}

-For more information, see the [provisioned throughput capacity](/docs/Cloudant?topic=cloudant-ibm-cloud-public#provisioned-throughput-capacity) documentation about how {{site.data.keyword.cloudant_short_notm}} allocates and consumes capacity, as well as how to view and change the capacity in the UI.
+For more information, see [provisioned throughput capacity](/docs/Cloudant?topic=cloudant-ibm-cloud-public#provisioned-throughput-capacity) about how {{site.data.keyword.cloudant_short_notm}} allocates and consumes capacity, as well as how to view and change the capacity in the UI.

 The Capacity API requires either {{site.data.keyword.cloudant_short_notm}} legacy auth admin role or IAM Manager role to access the API endpoints.
 The following curl examples omit the authentication aspect for simplicity.
 See the [authentication overview](/docs/Cloudant?topic=cloudant-connecting#authentication-overview) section for more details on using both types of authentication.
 {: note}